Medically reviewed by Drugs.com. Last updated on May 15, 2023.

 Dyazide Dosage and Administration

-Capsules containing 25 mg hydrochlorothiazide and 37.5 mg triamterene, in bottles of 1,000 capsules; in Patient-Pak™ unit-of-use bottles of 100.
+Capsules containing 25 mg hydrochlorothiazide and 37.5 mg triamterene supplied as follows:

 Store at controlled room temperature 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F).
 Protect from light.
 Dispense in a tight, light-resistant container.